DigiBP/digibp-spiez/README.md

 ![ApplicationForm](https://github.com/DigiBP/digibp-spiez/blob/Swapna/documentation/Integration%201.png)

-All the applicant information is stored in the database .
+All the customer information is stored in the database once the assessment is complete.

 ![Database](https://github.com/DigiBP/digibp-spiez/blob/Swapna/documentation/integration2.png)

-The information is sent to Camunda’s engine (see scenario in belows figure) from Integromat as a post request containing all necessary data for the application process and then the process starts automatically.
+The information is sent to Camunda’s engine (see scenario in belows figure) the webform through AJAX with all input variables  and then the process starts automatically.

 ![CamundaSendData](https://github.com/DigiBP/digibp-spiez/blob/Swapna/documentation/Integration3.png)